Christianity

 Vester Vandet Church, Thy.
 (Photo copyright © by Kaj Halberg)

 Christiania is a community in Copenhagen with alternative ways.
-It is described in depth on the page Culture: Folk art around the world.
+It is described in depth on the page Culture: Wall paintings.

 The cross above the church entrance in Christiania is formed as Jesus, blessing people.
 (Photo copyright © by Kaj Halberg)